trespaul/tidal-doc/src/content/docs/guides/connections/cv.md

 title: Send Control Voltage (CV) out
 ---

-Tidal can send control voltage to modular synthesizers when using audio cards with DC output.
+Tidal can send control voltage to modular synthesisers when using audio cards with DC output.
 A collection of CV helpers for Tidal is published in the [SuperDirt Voltage](https://github.com/mashaal/superdirt-voltage) library.

 ## Pitch, with scale quantisation